 If diagnosed with covid-19 while on campus, the staff of Dexter Health Services will monitor your health and wellbeing daily.
 If you are not able to go home to recover, you will be relocated to designated isolation housing on campus until you are deemed no longer contagious.

-Dexter Health Services, along with the local department of public health, will notify anyone who has been deemed a “contact” of a person who has tested positive for covid-19.
-You will be asked to quarantine in your room for 14 days or the amount of time established by the CDC.
+Dexter Health Services, along with the local department of public health, will notify anyone who has been deemed a “close contact” of a person who has tested positive for covid-19.
+You will be relocated to designated quarantine housing on campus for 14 days or the amount of time established by the CDC.

 Yes, Health Services will see patients by telehealth and in-person visits by appointment only.
 Appointments can be made through the PATIENT PORTAL or by calling (413) 205- 3248.